 Crosse and Blackwell Sauce Pork Chops

 I usually serve it with golden fries and a green salad then.
 This time I went for a jacked potato and steamed green beans.
-You can easily replace the pork and use chicken or turkey.
+You can also replace the pork and use chicken or turkey.

 - 2 fresh pork chops